Last updated October, 2019.

 Compassion is hard.

 But, it's human nature to judge and label.
-We also have the "baggage" of preconceived notions taught to us since birth.
-Our minds work hard to make us view everyone and everything through these (and other) filters and constructs.
+We also have the "baggage" of preconceived notions we have accumulated since birth.
+Our minds ensure we view everyone and everything through these (and other) filters and constructs.

 As a result, we tend to selectively apply compassion.
 I do it, you do it, we all do it.
 That's why compassion is hard.